-The Group generally deems they have significant influence if they have over 20 per cent of the voting rights.
+The Group generally deems they have significant influence if they have over 20% of the voting rights.

-Under the equity method, investments in associates are carried in the Consolidated Statement of Financial Position at costs plus post-acquisition changes in the Group's share of net assets of the associates.
+Under the equity method, investments in associates are carried in the consolidated statement of financial position at costs plus post-acquisition changes in the Group's share of net assets of the associates.

-The Group's share of an associate's profit or losses is recognised in the Consolidated Statement of Comprehensive Income, and its share of movements in reserves is recognised in reserves.
+The Group's share of an associate's profit or losses is recognised in the consolidated statement of comprehensive income, and its share of movements in reserves is recognised in reserves.
 The cumulative movements are adjusted against the carrying amount of the investment.

-(k) Plant and Equipment
+(k) Plant and equipment

 Plant and equipment is stated at cost less accumulated depreciation and any impairment losses.
-Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets which range from four to 15 years.
+Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets which range from 4 to 15 years.